COVID-19 pathogenesis and therapeutics

 Human norovirus causes a gastrointestinal illness characterized by profuse diarrhea and vomiting.
 While norovirus outbreaks are commonly linked to cruise ships, the disease burden is greatest in young children in the developing world, which represent the majority of the 200,000 deaths per year due to this poorly understood virus.
 There are currently no medications or vaccines to treat or prevent human norovirus infection.
 This is, in part, a result of our limited understanding about how norovirus establishes infection and causes disease.
 For instance, it is unknown what types of cells norovirus infects, how it infects a given cell, how it spreads between cells, and how it establishes persistent infection in some people.
-We use mouse or murine norovirus (MNV) as a model for human norovirus.
+We use mouse models and stem-cell derived intestinal enteroids to study norovirus pathogenesis in vitro and in vivo.

 Tuft Cell Biology